Academic Master

 Thursday

 While we are going through the “physical ball for girls” at school physical education classes, and we are skillfully mastering skis, the Cuban children are obliged to teach dances.
-Yes, and “extra-curricular” classes are enough – the desire to move yourself to the music is supported in the child from the moment he got to his feet.
+Yes, and “extra-curricular” classes are enough – the desire to move yourself to the music is supported in the child from the moment he gets to his feet.
 Plus, let’s not forget that children copy adults – and if any family holiday with grandmothers, grandfathers, aunts, and uncles inevitably ends with reggaeton, the dance becomes quite an ordinary part of leisure.

-Therefore, for years, say, to 20 every second Cuban considers himself an almost professional dancer, every third is sure that he can teach dance.
-For sure with the “professor” of all stripes, you will meet already at the evening concerts at concerts – you will be noticed in dance attempts of varying degrees of awkwardness and will be offered to teach real salsa, sleep, rumba, reggaeton.
+Therefore, for years, say, to 20, every second Cuban considers himself an almost professional dancer, and every third is sure that he can teach dance.
+For sure, with the “professors” of all stripes, you will meet already at the evening concerts at concerts – you will be noticed in dance attempts of varying degrees of awkwardness and will be offered to teach real salsa, sleep, rumba, and reggaeton.
 You can succumb to provocation at your own peril and risk, but not every Cuban, even if he really is a dancer from God, is able to convey his skills to a European student and “stir” the Russian body.
-Separate “chamber” schools with really talented teachers meet at Obispo, Empedrado, Avenida del Prado.
+Separate “chamber” schools with really talented teachers meet at Obispo, Empedrado, and Avenida del Prado.
 It will be superfluous to connect to the search for the owners of your mantle – first explaining as clearly as possible that you need Esquel de Bayles with diplomaed choreographers, and not, say, a cousin who perfectly dances salsa, taught three of them and everyone was happy.

 Friday